DeSinc/SallyBot/README.md

 # SallyBot
-AI Chatbot that uses locally-ran large language models to talk to you (not chat-GPT, offline running on your system)
+AI Chatbot that uses locally-ran large language models to talk to you!
+(No Chat-GPT!
+Runs offline!)

 It also uses [Stable Diffusion](https://github.com/AUTOMATIC1111/stable-diffusion-webui) to take real selfies (running on your local GPU)